DancerVlt69/atm-SlabsNstairs/README.md

 * Buttons of
     - Cobblestone
     - polished / Andesite, Diorite, Granite

-* Slabs, Stairs, Buttons (and mor) for the most of the Minerals/Stones/etc. will follow as soon as possible

 * new Soil-Variants
     - Quarter Dirt, Dirt Cobble, Quarter Dirt Cobble (sorry for this stupid names ;) )